A live online workshop.

 Anthony Hillin, B Soc Stud (SW), M Adol MH, has over 30 years experience as a clinician, educator, writer and consultant in child, adolescent and adult mental, emotional and social wellbeing.
 Anthony grew up and studied in Sydney.
 He worked in the UK for 17 years, initially as a social worker and senior youth worker.
 Anthony helped to establish and manage some of the UK’s first counselling and health promotion organisations dealing with HIV, gay and lesbian issues.
 He then worked for 10 years as a freelance trainer and consultant.
 After relocating to Australia, Anthony was employed as a counsellor with the Family Court of Australia and manager of a child and adolescent mental health service.

-While based at the NSW Institute of Psychiatry for 12 years, Anthony, together with Rob McAlpine, developed Australia’s most comprehensive interagency training program in adolescent mental health for the NSW School-Link and Queensland Ed-LinQ initiatives.
-Anthony delivered this suite of five two-day workshops in depression, anxiety and related disorders to over 4,000 mental health clinicians, school and TAFE psychologists, social workers and related staff.
+While based at the NSW Institute of Psychiatry for 12 years, Anthony co-developed Australia’s most comprehensive interagency training program in adolescent mental health for the NSW School-Link and Queensland Ed-LinQ initiatives.
+Anthony delivered this suite of five x two-day workshops in depression, anxiety and related disorders to over 4,000 mental health clinicians, school and TAFE psychologists, social workers and related staff.
 Anthony also co-developed and delivered the NSW Aboriginal Grief and Loss Training Program.

 Anthony has conducted 15 annual teaching tours of the UK focused on grief and loss, mental health, team building and organisational change.
 His training and consultancy has been commissioned by over 100 agencies in Europe, USA, India and New Zealand.
-Anthony is a certified trainer in Interpersonal Psychotherapy (IPT) with the Interpersonal Psychotherapy Institute and in addition to providing training in IPT in Australia and the USA he provides clinical supervision for therapists.
+Anthony is a certified trainer in Interpersonal Psychotherapy (IPT).

 “An excellent workshop which was skill based to provide practical ways to work with young people experiencing grief.
 Highly Recommended.”